Nana-Akua/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 # CodeQL and the Static Tools Logo Test

 Microsoft is committed to mitigating the attack surface for the Windows operating system, and ensuring that third party drivers meet a strong security bar is critical to accomplishing that goal.
-One step in setting this security bar that Microsoft is taking is adding a new requirement to the [Windows Hardware Compatibility Program](/windows-hardware/design/compatibility) (WHCP).
-This requirement states that all driver submissions must use the [CodeQL](https://securitylab.github.com/tools/codeql) engine on driver source code and fix any violations that are deemed **"Must-Fix"**.
+One step in setting this security bar is requiring driver submissions be tested with CodeQL (find a conducive link) for the Windows Hardware Compatibility Program (WHCP).
+This requirement specifically states that all driver submissions must use the CodeQL engine on driver source code and fix any violations that are deemed "Must-Fix" this is enforced by the [Static Tools Logo Test](/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae).

 [CodeQL](https://securitylab.github.com/tools/codeql), by GitHub, is a powerful static analysis technology for securing software.
 The combination of an extensive suite of high-value security queries and a robust platform make it an invaluable tool for securing third party driver code.

-Usage of CodeQL for the purpose of WHCP testing is acceptable under the **[Hardware Lab Kit (HLK)](/windows-hardware/test/hlk/) End User License Agreement**.
-For WHCP participants, the HLK's EULA overwrites GitHub's CodeQL Terms and Conditions.
-The HLK EULA states that CodeQL **can be used** during automated analysis, CI or CD, as part of normal engineering processes for the purposes of analyzing drivers to be submitted and certified as part of the WHCP.

-The requirement to analyze the driver source code and fix any **"Must-Fix"** violations will be enforced by the [Static Tools Logo Test](/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae).

-This topic describes how to:
+The main topics of discussion is:

-- Use CodeQL to analyze your driver source code for known high impact security issues.
+	• How to Use CodeQL to analyze your driver source code for known high impact security issues.
-- Ensure the Static Tools Logo Test can consume the results of running CodeQL.
+	• How to ensure the Static Tools Logo Test can consume the results of running CodeQL.
-- Determine which **"Must-Fix"** [queries](#must-fix-queries) must be run without error for certification, as part of the WHCP.
+	• How to determine which "Must-Fix" queries must be run without error for certification, as part of the WHCP.

 ## Concepts for CodeQL

 **CodeQL** is the analysis engine used by developers to perform security analysis.
 A **CodeQL database** is a directory containing:

 	- Queryable data, extracted from driver source code.
-- A source reference, for displaying query results directly in source code.
-A **query** can be thought of as a "check" or "rule".
-Each query represents a distinct security vulnerability that is being searched for.
-For more information, see [Writing queries](https://codeql.github.com/docs/writing-codeql-queries/codeql-queries/) in the CodeQL docs.
-- Query results.
+	- Queries
 	- Log files generated during database creation, query execution, and other operations.
+That would later be used for the Statics Tools Logo test
+	- Must fix rules
+	- CLI version

+Any other important words when talking about the CodeQL

+????
 This topic details how to perform analysis using CodeQL command line interface (CLI) with a focus on driver developers for Windows.
 Supplementary documentation can be found at [CodeQL Getting Started](https://codeql.github.com/docs/codeql-cli/getting-started-with-the-codeql-cli/).

-We will use the [CodeQL command line tools (CLI)](https://codeql.github.com/docs/codeql-cli/) to create a CodeQL database from a variety of compiled and interpreted languages, and then analyze that database using a driver-specific [query suite](https://codeql.github.com/docs/codeql-cli/creating-codeql-query-suites/).
+We will use the [CodeQL command line tools (CLI)](https://codeql.github.com/docs/codeql-cli/) to create a CodeQL database from a variety of compiled and interpreted languages, and then analyze that database using a driver-specific [query suite](https://codeql.github.com/docs/codeql-cli/creating-codeql-query-suites/). ??????

 ## CodeQL Windows Setup